 In her comfort zone

-Now 3 ½ years old, Avery continues to do well, with no signs of hydrocephalus.
+Now 4 ½ years old, Avery continues to do well, with no signs of hydrocephalus.
 She does have bladder and bowel problems — common in children with spina bifida — and requires catheterization and mini enemas.
 Otherwise, Avery looks like a typical, healthy preschooler.
-While she can be unstable on her feet, particularly during growth spurts, she runs and jumps and gets on the school bus every morning.
+While she can be unstable on her feet, particularly during growth spurts, she runs and jumps and gets on the school bus every morning, and loves to ride her tricycle.

 The CHOP team that cared for Avery from the start has high hopes for her future.